YIZHUANG/react-multi-carousel/README.md

 Based based on the device type, we decided how many items we are showing in the Carousel.

+For example, we want to show 3 items at the same time on desktop (screen size 1024 - 2000px possibily) and 2 items on tablet(700px - 1024px) and 1 item on mobile.  ---> this can be achieved through user-agent detection.

 More detailed can be found in this blog post [here](https://w3js.com/index.php/2019/03/06/react-carousel-with-server-side-rendering-support-part-1z/).

 Codes for SSR at [github](https://github.com/YIZHUANG/react-multi-carousel/blob/master/examples/ssr/pages/index.js).